Mary Bloom Center serves the needs of the underserved indigenous poor in Puno, Peru.

 Francisco Condori, whose infectious smile never seems to wane, suffers from congenital vertebral paralysis, a form of spina bifida which has disabled his legs and reduced his kidney function, causing chronic urinary tract infection.
 In 1999 the Mary Bloom Center funded his care and treatment which cost a mere $200 in Lima, Peru at that time.
 Today he is a thriving teenager, still with his characteristic smile.

-Please visit our Special Events to learn more about our Annual Dinner Auction.
+Please visit Upcoming Events to learn more about our Annual Dinner Auction.